awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_mongodb_web_app/Readme.md

 + **username** - The person who performs the work item.
 + **status** - The status of the item.
 + **archive** - Whether this item is completed or is still being worked on.

+The data stored in MongoDB reflects this data model.
+Each item is stored as JSON, as shown in this illustration.

 The following figure shows the login page.